Appendix B Summary of the methods used to develop this guidance

 The minutes of the Programme Development Group (PDG) meetings provide further detail about the Group's interpretation of the evidence and development of the recommendations.

-All supporting documents are listed in appendix E and are available at the NICE website.
+All supporting documents are listed in appendix E.

 Key questions